 - Christmas Day

-A criminal history and background check is required, and the applicant must authorize the background investigation in writing using the Company form provided for that purpose.
+Criminal history and background check are required, and the applicant must authorize the background investigation in writing using the Company form provided for that purpose.
 Provision of authorization is a condition of employment.

 The following criminal history, background, and record checks may be conducted: